In This Article

 Can someone else manage my CAQH profile for me?

 Yes.
 CAQH ProView allows you to grant delegate access to credentialing staff, practice managers, or credentialing services.
 Delegates can update your profile information, upload documents, and manage your data authorizations.
-However, the attestation itself -- the legal certification that all information is accurate -- can also be completed by an authorized delegate, though the provider remains legally responsible for the accuracy of attested data.
+The provider remains legally responsible for the accuracy of attested data even when a delegate handles the day-to-day updates.

 What documents do I need to upload to CAQH?

-At minimum, you should upload: current state medical license(s), DEA certificate, board certification (if applicable), malpractice insurance face sheet showing coverage dates and amounts, current curriculum vitae, and a government-issued photo ID.
+At minimum: current state medical license(s), DEA certificate, board certification (if applicable), malpractice insurance face sheet showing coverage dates and amounts, current curriculum vitae, and a government-issued photo ID.
 Some payers may request additional documentation through the CAQH system.

 How long does it take to complete a CAQH profile from scratch?